ClimbsRocks/machineJS/README.md

 - Which algorithms are going to be most effective for this problem
 - Which features are most useful
 - Whether this problem is solvable by machine learning at all (useful if you're not sure you've collected enough data yet)
-- How effective machine learning can be with this problem, to compare against other potential solutoins (like just taking a grouped average)
+- How effective machine learning can be with this problem, to compare against other potential solutions (like just taking a grouped average)

 If you haven't done much (or any) machine learning before- it does some fairly advanced stuff for you!

 ## Installation:

 ### As a standalone directory (recommended)
-If you want to install this in it's own standalone repo, and work on the source code directly:
+If you want to install this in it's own standalone repo, and work on the source code directly, then from the command line, type the following:
 1. `git clone https://github.com/ClimbsRocks/machineJS.git`
 2. `cd machineJS`
-2. `npm install`
+3. `npm install`
+4. `installPythonDependencies.sh`

 ### As a node_module
 If you are installing this as a node_module to be used within another repo:
-1. `npm install machinejs`
+1. `npm install --save machinejs`
+2. `cd node_modules/machinejs`
+3. `installPythonDependencies.sh`

 ## How to use
 You can use machineJS either from the command line, or as a node module by requiring it into files being run by node.js.